 A person or business can face a fine of up to Rs.
 50,000 and up to three months in prison if they are found guilty of the following:

-- Send unwanted email or text messages (spam) to someone
+- Send an unwanted email or text message (spam) to someone

 - Send bulk emails without the ability to unsubscribe

 - Utilize dangerous fake email